 When a tooth becomes injured, decayed, or generally damaged, there are several restorative dental treatments to consider.
 One restorative treatment that is commonly performed is the placement of dental crowns.
 Dental crowns restore and protect weak, damaged teeth in order to strengthen the tooth and restore comfortable oral function.
 Many of Dr. Wayne Myles’ Reston patients are dental crown candidates because this restorative treatment has such a wide range of applications.
 Below we discuss some of the many cases in which a dental crown may be a suitable dental treatment.

 November 25, 2014

 Together, bacteria, plaque, and tartar are responsible for tooth decay, one of the most common oral health concerns.
 Tooth decay destroys healthy tooth enamel and leaves the damaged tooth weak and vulnerable to further complications.
 Restorative dentistry treatments rebuild lost structure and protect the tooth so that additional problems can be avoided.
 The most common treatment for tooth decay is a dental filling.
 A dental filling replaces lost enamel, blocks out harmful bacteria, and prevents further decay and infection.
 However, dental fillings do not last forever.
-Dr. Wayne Myles discusses with his Reston patients the average dental fillings lifespan and what can be done when a filling is no longer structurally secure.
+Dr. Wayne Myles discusses the average dental fillings lifespan and what can be done when a filling is no longer structurally secure.